Robotica (TV series): Seasons 2 and 3

+get the points instead of their opponent getting them.

 At the end of three minutes, or when all the obstacles were cleared, the exit opened.
 The final glass strip on the far side of the exit was worth 30 points.
 This challenge had 150 total points available and a four-minute time limit.

 The winning pair of robots faced each other in The Fight to The Finish.
 The platform was enlarged from season 1; it was now a 25' by 25' elevated platform.
 A new rule called for robots to hold the other robot 'pinned' for no more than 15 seconds before release.
 A low guard rail surrounded the platform for the first minute, then fell away.
 The last robot on the platform moved on to the finals.

 For the finals, three pairs of robots competed in The Gauntlet.
 The two robots with the lowest scores were eliminated, and the remaining four robots paired off for The Labyrinth.
 The two winning robots met in The Fight to The Finish to determine the champion.